How to start sending emails

 Make sure you check our developer documentation, where you can find all available parameters that help you send better and more complex emails through MailerSend.

-How to send emails using API
+Send emails using the API

 Once you have verified your domain in MailerSend, follow these steps: